 2020 Global Sports Calendar (Number of Events, Cumulative)

 As a result of the interruption to live sport, as of April 20, Two Circles estimates that the global sports industry will generate $73.7bn in revenue2 in 2020 – $61.6bn less than the $135.3bn projected before the Covid-19 outbreak.
 In 2019, the global sports industry generated $129bn in revenue and it had been anticipated the industry would grow by 4.9% year-on-year before Covid-19 struck.

 Gareth Balch, Two Circles CEO, said: “Sports properties are keen to return as soon as possible as the longer the sports calendar is on hiatus, the worse the financial impact will be.
 However, sport should – and will – only return when it is deemed safe to do so, and with the support of all relevant government and medical authorities.
 Even hosting sport without crowds poses a complex challenge.”

 Properties such as German football’s Bundesliga plan to recommence from May, albeit with only 240 people – including players, coaching and medical staff, match officials and production staff – involved per game.
 Sports in countries where Covid-19 infections appear to have peaked, such as South Korea and New Zealand, are also eyeing behind-closed-doors returns.

-And Balch is confident that once live sports safely returns to the calendar, the sports industry will experience sustained growth.
+And Balch is confident that once live sport safely returns to the calendar, the sports industry will experience sustained growth.

-“Compared to most other industries, in recent times of economic adversity sports has proven to be recession-resilient.
-Whilst live sports is halted, every corner of the sports industry will continue to feel this significant financial pain, but we are certain that it returns, whether that’s behind-closed-doors or with full houses, sports’ economy will thrive once again,” he added.
+“Compared to most other industries, in recent times of economic adversity sport has proven to be recession-resilient.
+Whilst live sport is halted, every corner of the sports industry will continue to feel this significant financial pain, but we are certain that it returns, whether that’s behind-closed-doors or with full houses, sport’s economy will thrive once again,” he added.

 - Paid ticketed events for professional, competitive sports events with a projected attendance of at least 5,000